 The city of Victoria is the capital of British Columbia and is located on the southern tip of Vancouver Island.
-The metropolitan area of Victoria has roughly 350,000 residents, with the majority living in the ring of smaller municipalities surrounding the provincial capital.
+The metropolitan area of Victoria has close to 360,000 residents, with the majority living in the ring of smaller municipalities surrounding the provincial capital.
 Victoria is a short ferry ride away from the city of Vancouver.

 Government administration, services and tourism comprise the major employers in the city of Victoria.
 Thanks to its climate and well-preserved environment, Vancouver Island has developed a popularity for recreation and eco-tourism, with Victoria at its centre.
 The city is also home to the well-known University of Victoria, drawing students, academics and researchers to the city.